wmde/wikibase-release-pipeline/docs/images/quickstatements/README.md

-# Wikibase Suite QuickStatements Image
+# Wikibase Suite QuickStatements image

 [QuickStatements](https://github.com/magnusmanske/quickstatements) is a tool to batch-edit [Wikibase](https://www.mediawiki.org/wiki/Wikibase).

 This image contains QuickStatements and the required Magnustools library.
-It is ready to be hooked up to MediaWiki OAuth on a Wikibase Suite Wikibase image.
+It is ready to be connected to MediaWiki OAuth on a Wikibase image.

 > 💡 This image is part of [Wikibase Suite (WBS)](https://github.com/wmde/wikibase-release-pipeline/blob/main/README.md) which provides everything you need to run a Wikibase instance on your own server.